Sikkim Manipal Institute of Technology

-Sikkim Manipal Institute of Technology, a constituent college of Sikkim Manipal University (SMU), formerly known as Sikkim Manipal University of Health, Medical and Technological Sciences is a private institute located in Majitar, Pakyong district, Sikkim, India.
+Sikkim Manipal Institute of Technology is a private institute located in Majitar, Pakyong district, Sikkim, India.
 The institution offers various undergraduate and post-graduate courses in engineering, management, computer application and basic science.

 History

 SMIT came into existence in year 1997 as a result of the agreement signed on 15 November 1992 between the Sikkim Government and Manipal Education & Medical Group (MEMG) as a joint venture to establish one of the first public–private partnership (PPP) based institutions in India., with the aim of imparting exemplary education and health care services in the state of Sikkim and countrywide.
 It first started from its temporary campus in Tadong, Sikkim, and later moved to its permanent campus in Majitar in the year 1999.
-SMIT is part of the renowned Manipal Group that has made its mark in the field of education and health services in India and abroad.
-It is one of the premier institutes for technical education in East and North-East India.
+SMIT is part of the Manipal Group that is in the field of education and health services in India and abroad.
+It is one of the institutes for technical education in East and North-East India.
 SMIT enjoys approval from the All India Council of Technical Education (AICTE) and the University Grants Commission (UGC).
 It is also accredited by the National Board of Accreditation (NBA) and the National Assessment and Accreditation Council (NAAC).
 In addition, it also holds ISO 9001 accreditation vide NS-EN ISO 9001:2000.